-For one jar, I use about 1/4 teaspoon or so of Caldwell starter so I can use less salt.
-I bought it at the Mountain store. https://www.culturesforhealth.com/caldwell-starter-culture-for-fresh-vegetables.html?gclid=EAIaIQobChMItuqBzO6r1wIV0brACh0oHgjLEAQYAiABEgJVkvD_BwE
+For one jar, I used about 1/4 teaspoon or so of Caldwell starter to use less salt. https://www.culturesforhealth.com/caldwell-starter-culture-for-fresh-vegetables.html?gclid=EAIaIQobChMItuqBzO6r1wIV0brACh0oHgjLEAQYAiABEgJVkvD_BwE

-I use one tablespoon of Celtic grey salt.
-Many people use Himalayan pink salt, but I find the taste too harsh.
+I used one tablespoon of Celtic grey salt.
+Many people use Himalayan pink salt, but I found the taste too harsh.
 Both websites, mountainfeed.com and culturesforhealth.com, are excellent resources for fermentation.

 One quart wide mouth jar

 Pickle Pipe Silicone Airlocks (or other airlock system)

 3.5 Cups distilled water (important to use distilled to avoid bleach which should halt the fermentation)

 3 or 4 Beets

 1 large Leek

 Teaspoon of whole pickling spice and a teaspoon of a good Italian seasoning (put in a little muslin bag)